CarbonPackages/Carbon.IncludeAssets/README.md

     LoadJSforCSSAsynchron: true
     GoogleFonts: 'Lato|Open+Sans:400,700[async]'
     Packages:

       # The keys get sorted first by numbers, then by characters.
       aa_Theme:
-        # SitePackage is the default value.
-It will be replaced
+        # Because no Package is defined, SitePackage from the default
-        # automaticly with the package key from the site theme
-        Package: SitePackage
+        # will be used and will set to the site package.

         # Asset files who get loaded in live and backend view
         General:

+          # This assets get loaded in the <head>
           Head:
+            # Load this CSS asynchronous
             - GeneralHead.css[async]

             # If a file has the attribute `inline`, the file get
             # inlined.
 Also a different path is used.
 This path is
             # set in under `Carbon.IncludeAssets.Default.Path.inline`
             - AboveTheFold.css[inline]

+            # Run this javascript after to document is ready
             - GeneralHead.js[defer]

+            # Add this javascript as a module
             - JavascriptModule.mjs

             # External files can also be defined.
             # It has to start with //, https:// or http://
             - //foo.bar/externalfile.js

             # If you can't provide a proper file extension you can force the type:
             - FileWithCustomFileExtension.ext(css)

             # This works also with external files
             - //foo.bar/externalfile.php[async](js)

+          # This assets get loaded at the end of the <body>
           Body:
+            # You can also pass all attributes you want
             - GeneralBody.js[async class='-js-loader']

             # You can also pass further attributes if you use the inline attribute
             - AdditionSpecialFancyTracking.js[inline class="-js-tracking"]

         # Asset files who get loaded only in the backend
         Backend:

           # Arrays can be also definded like this
-          Head: ['BackendHead.css', 'BackendHead.js']
+          Head: ['BackendHead.css', 'BackendHead.js[inline]']

         # Asset files who get loaded only in the live view
         Live:
           # You can set the value as a string, it will be automically converted to an array
-          Head: SingleLive
+          Head: SingleLive.css
-          Body: LiveBody.css,LiveBody.js
+          Body: LiveBody.css,LiveBody[inline].js

       # Example taken from Jonnitto.Plyr
       'zz_Jonnitto.Plyr':
         Package: 'Jonnitto.Plyr'

         # The files get only included if the fusion prototype
         # Jonnitto.Plyr:IncludeCase` return a truthy value
         ConditionPrototype: 'Jonnitto.Plyr:IncludeCase'

         # Ajust the paths for external files
         Path:
           File:
             CSS: 'Public'
             JS: 'Public'

+        # Set the files
         General:
           Head:
             - plyr.min.js[defer]